Nationals’ Zimmerman and Ross opting out of MLB season

 General manager Mike Rizzo said Zimmerman and Ross are opting out for the safety of themselves and their families.

-“We are 100 percent supportive of their decision to not play this year,” Rizzo said.
-“We will miss their presence in the clubhouse and their contributions on the field.”
+”We are 100% supportive of their decision to not play this year,” Rizzo said. ”We will miss their presence in the clubhouse and their contributions on the field.”

+Zimmerman was due $740,741 and Ross $555,556 as prorated portions of their salaries, originally $2 million for the first baseman and $1.5 million for the pitcher.
+Only players deemed high risk are paid if they opt out.

 Zimmerman, who said last week he was undecided, ultimately said his family situation factored into not playing.
 His mother is at high risk for complications from the coronavirus.
 He also has three young children, including a newborn.